Marceillo/eco-shave/README.md

 ##### Contact Us

-* Note: This is a basic pagee with a contact form for users to send a email and a message.
+* Note: This is a basic page with a contact form for users to send an email and a message.

 ![Contact Us](readme-images/contact_us.png)